Tokyo: The Last Megalopolis: Legacy

-The movie was the first motion picture to visually illustrate Chinese and Japanese folklore tropes such as shikigami, kodoku magic, gohō dōji and Kimon Tonkou magic in Japanese cinema.
-The movie's box office success paved the way for a film franchise consisting of a direct sequel, an OVA remake; two direct to video spinoff titles Teito Monogatari Gaiden (1995), Sim-Feng Shui (1997), and a theatrical spinoff The Great Yokai War (2005).
+The movie was notable for being the first to visually portray Chinese and Japanese folklore tropes such as shikigami, kodoku magic, gohō dōji, and Kimon Tonkou magic in Japanese cinema.
+The movie's box office success paved the way for a film franchise consisting of a direct sequel, an OVA remake, two direct-to-video spinoff titles, Teito Monogatari Gaiden (1995), Sim-Feng Shui (1997), and a theatrical spinoff, The Great Yokai War (2005).

 The movie was the first major successful project for Takashige Ichise, the producer who would go on to be responsible for the contemporary J-Horror boom by financing such franchises as the Ring and Ju-On series.
 It was also the most financially successful production for director Akio Jissoji, best known in the West for his work on the classic tokusatsu series Ultraman.